 You’re planning a new website for your Jacksonville business, you agree with Hubspot that every business needs a blog, and you’re planning to have a blog on your website.
 Good for you.
 Next question: what blogging engine or platform will be the best choice for you?

 WordPress is the most popular blogging platform right now, with millions of users worldwide.
-It’s easy to use, flexible, and has the support of a huge community of developers.
+It’s easy to use, flexible, and supports a huge community of developers.
 New updates allow you to work on your site from the front rather than in the admin section, clicking “edit page” or “add new post” from your website whenever you’re logged in.WordPress gives you lots of flexibility in terms of design, and there are many plug-ins and widgets that give you certain functionality that would be costly to build each time someone wanted to use it.

 However, WordPress does require frequent updates for new versions of WordPress and of its plugins and widgets.
 It’s easy to tangle up your WordPress site with categories, tags, pages, and menus, and it’s easy to break a WordPress site accidentally.
 If you’re your own webmaster, you’ll quickly find that WordPress isn’t always as easy to handle as people claim.

 Joomla, like WordPress, is written in PHP and stores data in a MySQL database.
 It has a lot of developer support, and it has been around since 1995, so it’s a mature product.
 Joomla has thousands of free plug-ins and modules, and it tends to have better security and fewer bugs than WordPress.
 Perhaps because of this, Joomla tends to be the preferred platform for large sites that need a CMS.
 Joomla is second in popularity to WordPress — not always a primary factor, but it’s always easier to find support for a popular system.